aklump/website-htaccess/README.md

 ## Summary

-A helper script for htaccess files.
+A helper script for _.htaccess_ management.

 * Allows you to include _.htaccess_ files in other _.htaccess_ files.
 * Work with smaller files then combine using `./bin/htaccess build`